bravely/bravely/README.md

 ### Boise

 We live in Boise, ID.
 I got stuck here after meeting my wife here just before I was planning on moving away, and I thank God every time I'm reminded of it.
 Boise's a terrible place to vacation(unless you love doing outdoor stuff- Bogus Basin is amazing year-round), but it's one of the best cities you can live in, thanks to a responsive government, amazing and diverse food, and just a lot of great people.
-If you ever come through, please reach out, I'd love to hang out(with masks, if it's still crazy-times).
+If you ever come through, please reach out, I'd love to hang out.